pavanpreet-gandhi/pavanpreet-gandhi/README.md

 # Hi there 👋, I'm Pavan</h1>
 ### An aspiring **data scientist** and **AI enthusiast** based in Bangkok.

-- 🔭 I’m currently working on **portfolio optimization using reinforcement learning**
+- 🔭 I’m currently working on **Portfolio Optimization using Reinforcement Learning**

-- 🌱 I’m currently learning **prompt engineering for developers**
+- 🌱 I’m currently learning **Prompt Engineering for Developers**

-- 💬 Ask me about **deep learning, reinforcement learning, language models**
+- 💬 Ask me about **Deep Learning, Reinforcement Learning, Large Language Models, AI**

 - 📫 How to reach me **pavanpreet.gandhi@gmail.com**